-Let Me Run coaches guide the boys through lessons about wellness and well being, like respect, positive competition, and nutrition.
-Our lesson plans, including “Real Men Show their Feelings, Everyday Heroes, and Getting to Know You,” prepare boys for the long run by encouraging full expression of their individual feelings.
+Let Me Run coaches guide the boys through lessons topics, including respect, positive competition, and nutrition.
 Plus, the coaches instruct boys on proper running form and correct stretching techniques.

 According to a 2016 independent evaluation by the Institute to Promote Athlete Health & Wellness of the University of North Carolina at Greensboro, Let Me Run significantly improves boys’ attitudes and behaviors associated with healthy masculinity, increases vigorous physical activity levels, improves social competence, and reduces screen time on school days.
 The two-season evaluation also showed substantial improvements in Let Me Run participants’ ability to express emotions, show affection, build friendships and connect with others.

 As a non-profit, 501(c)(3) organization based in Charlotte, North Carolina, we’re proud to be growing at an exponential rate as boys around the United States crave a program based on encouragement, empowerment, and fulfillment.

 are courageous enough

 to be themselves.

 are loyal friends who

 and perseverance open doors

 are honest with themselves